Way Down in the Rust Bucket: Recording and release

-Young announced the release on his site on January1, 2020 with the intention to release it that year along with Greendale Live, which was later retitled Return to Greendale, a 2003 rock opera that also features Crazy Horse.
-This album was initially scheduled to come out on October16, 2020 before being postponed to January15, 2021 and later February26.
-Young has also previously shown all the concert video footage of this show as part of the Movietone section of his Archives website.
+Young announced the release on his site on January 1, 2020 with the intention to release it that year along with Greendale Live, which was later retitled Return to Greendale, a 2003 rock opera that also features Crazy Horse.
+This album was initially scheduled to come out on October 16, 2020 before being postponed to January 15, 2021 and later February 26.
+Young has previously shown all the concert video footage of this show as part of the Movietone section of his Archives website.

 Critical reception

 Way Down in the Rust Bucket was met with acclaim from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 85 based on 7 reviews.

 Track listing

 All songs written by Neil Young except as noted.